rsoiffer/Forge-of-Power/character-creation.md

 TODO

 *For each attribute, write the attribute DC (equal to your attribute score + 10) on your character sheet.
 Write your maximum health (equal to 10 + 2 * level + 5 * Strength) on your character sheet.
-Write your Defense score (given by your armor) on your character sheet.*
+Write your Defense score (given by your apparel) on your character sheet.*

 *If your character knows any spells, also do the following steps.
 Choose one mystic origin from the {% ref Mystic Origins %} page, and write it on your character sheet.
 Write your maximum mana (given by your mystic origin) on your character sheet.*